-We’ve recently run several blogs, webinar and published an ebook about mobile game testing, and I’ve personally got a huge amount of positive feedback about these.
-Based on these feedback, I think it would be beneficial to deep dive in few important topics in mobile game testing and how to adopt this – along with test automation – for your development process.
+One important thing is to deep dive in a few important topics in mobile game testing and how to adopt this with test automation for your development process.
 So, let’s start with the infrastructural and architectural aspects of mobile game testing…

 One of the most common problems in mobile game testing – similar to app testing – is how to access all possible devices that your game users are using.
 As said, despite thousands of unique models already out there for Android (and with all possible iOS variants with different OS versions) only few hundred of them are really relevant in the big picture.
 And naturally, this keeps changing all the time; new devices are introduced by tens of major OEMs every quarter and we’re naturally determined to keep our device farm as up-to-snuff as possible.

 Let’s start from software architecture.
 Many of today’s mobile games are based on open source or commercial game engines, such as Unreal, Unity3D, CryEngine, Construct, PlayCanvas, Cocos2D, and many others!
 (DISCLAIMER: I’m not taking sides of which game engine works the best or delivers the greatest features, just listing a few popular ones for reference.)
 Furthermore, these game engines provide great tools and frameworks to get you game quickly built, with all those nice graphical features.